 2. The principle of ecological balance

 We must model organic farming on living ecological systems.
-Moreover, the methods of organic farming must fit the ecological balance and cycles in nature.
+Moreover, the methods of organic farming must fit the ecological balance and cycles.

 3. Principle of fairness

-Organic farming provides good quality of life and helps in reducing soil infertility.
+Organic farming provides a good quality of life and helps in reducing soil infertility.

 4. Principle of care

-We should practice organic agriculture in a careful and responsible manner to benefit the present and future generations and the environment.
+We should practice organic agriculture in a careful and responsible way to help the present and future generations and the environment.

 WHY IS CONVENTIONAL FARMING UNSUSTAINABLE.